azsk/AzTS-docs/03-Running AzTS solution from UI/README.md

 ## Miscellanoues UI features
 - ### **Scan In Progress:**

 AzTS UI can be used to scan subscriptions(s) manually.
-Once such manusal scan is triggered, you can get notification about scan progress status (e.g. Scan In Progress or Scan completed) by enabling Scan In Progress feature in AzTS UI.
+Once such manual scan is triggered, you can get notification about scan progress status (e.g. Scan In Progress or Scan completed) by enabling Scan In Progress feature in AzTS UI.
 This feature is not enabled by default.
 If you have not enabled this feature in your AzTS setup yet, please follow steps mentioned below:

 - Open the [Azure portal](https://portal.azure.com/).